Tuesday, June 8, 2010

 Church had taken care of a lot of his own unfinished business when he quit drinking in 2001.
 In his book Bringing God Home, he described how he had neglected his family and even himself because of what he called his affair with alcohol.
 By taking responsibility for actions and making amends, Church transformed resentments into peace.

-When my father died years ago, I still had some resentment toward him.
+After my father died years ago, I still had some resentment toward him.
 He hadn’t been a perfect father, but I hadn’t been a perfect daughter either.
 For years I’d focused on his shortcomings—his temper and his prejudices.
 I wrote a letter, forgiving him his outbursts and thanking him for exposing me to culture, including plays in New York, and providing my sisters and brother and me with all the books we could want between our house and the library across the street.
 I apologized for wasting a semester’s worth of private college tuition while I stayed up late in the dorm discussing the war or playing bridge until the wee hours.
-Once again, I wrote the letter for me.

 Of course, I’ve had plenty of others to make amends to and to forgive.
 Sometimes I create new resentments.
 Some resentments take time to reach my consciousness.
 I’m convinced they do only when I’m ready to see them.
 I can help the process by going into the silence of prayer and meditation, something I resist too easily.
 Once I see my part, I can apologize.
 That’s all I can do.
 The outcome is never in my hands.
 I know, though, that if I don’t feel peace afterward, I haven’t wiped the slate clean.
 It’s a sign I still hold resentments and need to get back to the work of forgiveness or making amends to others.
 It’s an ongoing process.